aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 {{% alert title="Note" color="primary" %}}
 `maxPods` may not be set in the `kubelet` of an EC2NodeClass, but may still be restricted by the `ENI_LIMITED_POD_DENSITY` value.
 You may want to ensure that the `podsPerCore` value that will be used for instance families associated with the EC2NodeClass will not cause unexpected behavior by exceeding the `maxPods` value.
 {{% /alert %}}

-{{% alert title="Pods Per Core on Bottlerocket" color="warning" %}}
-Bottlerocket AMIFamily currently does not support `podsPerCore` configuration.
-If a EC2NodeClass contains a `provider` or `providerRef` to a node template that will launch a Bottlerocket instance, the `podsPerCore` value will be ignored for scheduling and for configuring the kubelet.
-{{% /alert %}}

 #### Max Pods